 Riley Hall is an advocate from Nord Sexual Assault Services who meets with students on campus by appointment.
 Riley does not report what you say to the college.
 You may contact her by email email@example.com or through the Nord Sexual Assault Services Hotline 440-204-4359.

-The Oberlin College Counseling Center
+The Oberlin College Counseling and Psychological Services

 Provides confidential counseling services to Oberlin students.

 NEED TO KNOW: In Ohio, a member of the clergy acting in an official capacity is not required to report sexual misconduct.